Nxatha/Rshiny-apps/SchoolsQAapp/ReadME.md

 Host, auto update and deploy this on official website for Key Decision Makers, School Heads at County Level

-Available to deploy on an official website (large) Contact for sales analytics@ihsani.co.ke
+Available to deploy on an official website (large) Contact for sales mary@nxtdatanalytics.com

 ## Educators